zenml-io/zenml/docs/book/component-gallery/model-registries/mlflow.md

 description: How to manage MLFlow logged models and artifacts
 ---

-The MLflow Model Registry is a [Model Registry](./model-registries.md) flavor provided with the MLflow ZenML integration that uses [the MLflow model registry service](https://mlflow.org/docs/latest/model-registry.html) to manage and track ML models and their artifacts.
+The MLflow Model Registry is a [model registry](./model-registries.md) flavor provided with the MLflow ZenML integration that uses [the MLflow model registry service](https://mlflow.org/docs/latest/model-registry.html) to manage and track ML models and their artifacts.